XFour-IT/Detaginator/README.md

 ## Usage

 Sideload `manifest.xml` into Excel for Windows or Excel for the Web.
-Open the add-in's task pane and choose **Clean Selection** to remove HTML tags from the currently selected cells.
+Use the **Tag Tools** group on the Home ribbon to remove HTML tags from the current selection, the active worksheet, or the entire workbook.